All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Prescriber Licensing Requirements

 Telehealth providers must be licensed in the state where the patient is located at the time of the consultation, not where the provider is physically located.
-This means a doctor in California cannot prescribe to a patient in Texas unless they also hold a Texas license.
+This means a doctor in California can't prescribe to a patient in Texas unless they also hold a Texas license.
 Reputable platforms ensure their providers are properly licensed in every state they serve.
 If you move to a new state during treatment, you may need to be seen by a differently licensed provider within the same platform.

 Controlled Substance Considerations